microsoft/microcode/docs/samples.md

 symbol when shaken.

-The program starts with a rule that uses the accelerometer sensor; which by default detects shake events.
-The 3-face dice is cast and the result is stored in variable `X`.
+The program starts with a rule that uses a shake event and 3-face dice is cast.
+The result is stored in variable `X`.

 ![when shake, set variable X to random number up to 3](./images/generated/sample_rock_paper_scissors_page_1_rule_1.png){:class="rule"}